In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 None p=none; This policy is essentially a monitoring or reporting mode.
 It instructs email receivers not to take any action based on the DMARC authentication results.

-Quarantine p=quarantine; This policy instructs email receivers to flag an email that fails DMARC authentication as potentially suspicious, but the receiving mail server decides how to handle it.
-The DMARC quarantine policy does not take full advantage of DMARC.
+Quarantine p=quarantine; This policy instructs email receivers to mark emails that fail DMARC authentication as potentially suspicious, typically delivering them to the recipient’s SPAM folder.
+As a result, the DMARC quarantine policy does not fully utilize the protective capabilities of DMARC.

 Reject p=reject; This policy instructs email receivers to reject (not deliver) emails that fail DMARC authentication.